dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 Kaizen is a Japanese term meaning "change for better," commonly interpreted as "continuous improvement."
 In business analysis, a kaizen approach might influence the elicitation of requirements aimed at incremental improvements, rather than radical changes.

-### Kanban
+### Kanban Board

-Kanban is a visual management tool that helps manage workflow and optimize efficiency.
-It is often used in Agile environments.
-In business analysis, Kanban boards can be used to track requirements, tasks, or project stages, promoting transparency and real-time communication.
+A Kanban Board is a visual management tool that helps in managing work and workflow in a system, often employed in Agile and Lean methodologies.
+The board is divided into different columns, each representing a stage of the workflow.
+Work items are represented as cards that move from one column to another as they progress through stages, from "To Do" to "Done" or any other customized stages.
+In business analysis, a Kanban Board serves as a dynamic artifact that provides a real-time snapshot of work status, helping to identify bottlenecks, manage work-in-progress limits, and improve flow efficiency.
+It can be physical, using a whiteboard and sticky notes, or digital, using various software tools designed for the purpose.

+### Kano Analysis

+Kano Analysis is a theory and tool in business analysis and product development for understanding customer needs and preferences.
+This method classifies product attributes or features into five categories.
+The goal is to prioritize features based on how they are perceived by customers and how they impact customer satisfaction.

+- **Basic Needs**: Essential features that customers expect.
+Failure to meet these needs results in dissatisfaction.
+- **Performance Needs**: Features that are directly correlated with customer satisfaction; the better the performance, the more satisfied the customer.
+- **Excitement Needs**: Unexpected features that delight customers but whose absence doesn't cause dissatisfaction.
+- **Indifferent Needs**: Features that do not significantly affect customer satisfaction.
+- **Reverse Needs**: Features that satisfy one segment of customers but dissatisfy another.

+Kano Analysis is usually conducted through surveys and is visually represented in a two-dimensional grid to aid in feature prioritization and product development strategy.

 ### Key Performance Indicator (KPI)

 Key Performance Indicators (KPIs) are quantifiable measures used to evaluate the success of an organization, project, or product.
-In business analysis, KPIs are often used to assess the effectiveness and business value of implemented solutions.
+In business analysis, KPIs are often used to ==assess the effectiveness and business value of implemented solutions==.

 ### Knowledge Base